A plate of Pacific oysters: heaven! You can order them from Willapa Oysters. Photo by James Antrim | IST.

 July 2007

-CAPSULE REPORT: This is page six of a nine-page article about the oyster.
+CAPSULE REPORT: This is page six of a nine-page article about the types of oyster.
 Here, oyster types beginning with J to N. Click on the black links below to visit other pages.
-Also visit our more than 50 food glossaries that focus on other favorite foods, including a 13-page Seafood Glossary.
+Also visit our many other food glossaries that focus on other favorite foods, including a 13-page Seafood Glossary.

-Crassostrea sikamea is originally from only one bay, Kumamoto Bay off Kyushu, the southernmost island of Japan.
-This oyster is grown in the U.S. only on the West Coast, in a few bays in California, Oregon and Washington.
+Crassostrea sikamea is originally from only one bay, Kumamoto Bay off Kyushu, in the Kumamoto prefecture, the southernmost island of Japan.
+It was brought to the West Coast for cultivation in the early 20th century.
+In the U.S. it is grown only on the West Coast, in California, Oregon and Washington.
+In the past, few farms grew the Kumamoto, as it grows quite slowly.
 While Pacific and Virginica oysters are called by numerous other names based on region, Kumamotos are always known as Kumamotos (or “kumos” for short).
+An immensely popular variety, Kumamotos are known for their small size, deep cup, creamy texture and cucumber-melon finish.

 A variety of Virginica oyster named after an area of Virginia Beach, Virginia that runs across Chesapeake Bay, where it is harvested.